Redmi Note 5: Design

 The front is made of Corning Gorilla Glass, while the casing is made of aluminum with plastic stripes on top and bottom.

 On the bottom of the smartphones, the user can find a microUSB port, a speaker, a microphone and a 3.5mm audio jack.
 On the top side, there is an additional microphone and an IR blaster.
-On the left side, there is a hybrid dual SIM with one slot for a Nano-SIM card and second one for a Nano-SIM tor a microSD card.
+On the left side, there is a hybrid dual SIM with one slot for a Nano-SIM card and second one for a Nano-SIM or a microSD card.
 On the right side, there is the volume rocker and the power button.
 On the back, there is the rear camera island with an LED flash, which is located, unlike its predecessors, at the top-left corner on a protruding camera bump that resembles the one present on the iPhone X, the logo, and a fingerprint reader.

 Redmi Note 5 was available in 5 colors: Lake Blue, Rose Gold, Gold, Black, and Red.
 The most popular color was Lake Blue, which was an instant hit among the users.
 Red was the next best, which was introduced at a later date.

 Specifications

 Hardware

-The Redmi Note 5 and Redmi Note 5 Pro run on Snapdragon 636 processor.
-It is a 64-bit architecture-based chipset that has 8x Qualcomm® A53 CPUs with a clock speed up to 2.0 GHz that supports Qualcomm® Adreno™ 506 GPU.
+The Redmi Note 5 Pro runs on the Qualcomm Snapdragon 636 processor.
+It is a downclocked version of the Snapdragon 660 processor.
+It is a 64-bit octa-core chipset utilizing Qualcomm's Kryo 260 architecture, featuring a cluster of 4x performance cores (Cortex-A73) clocked at 1.8 GHz and 4x efficiency cores (Cortex-A53) clocked at 1.6 GHz.
+It integrates the Qualcomm Adreno 509 GPU, providing improved graphical performance over its predecessor.

-The smartphones come with a 5.99-inch Full HD+ display with an 18:9 aspect ratio.
-The front of the smartphone has a 77% screen-to-body ratio.
-The screen on the device comes with multi-touch support and uses a 2.5 curved glass screen for ultra clarity.
-The phones have a ppt rating of 403 and a maximum resolution of 1080x2160, the LCD IPS screen allows for smooth & accurate scrolling.
+The smartphones come with a 5.99-inch IPS LCD display with an 18:9 aspect ratio, 1080×2160 resolution, and a pixel density of 403 ppi.
+The front panel features 2.5D curved glass and has a 77% screen-to-body ratio.